 No. You will have officially transferred to the engineering school and you will pay the tuition and fees charged by that institution.

 One option would be to stay at HPU one more year and complete the four-year degree that you have been pursuing here.
-A second option would be to apply for transfer to an engineering school other than Virginia Tech or Vanderbilt.
+A second option would be to apply for transfer to an engineering school other than Virginia Tech.
 It still may be possible to obtain dual degrees if you attend another engineering school, although it may take longer to do so.